biznesstrzemieczny/Productivity-Tracker/README.md

 # Productivity Tracker

-Prosta aplikacja do śledzenia efektywności pracy w ciągu dnia.
-Zapisujesz sesje, oceniasz je po skończeniu – aplikacja pokazuje, kiedy pracujesz najlepiej.
+A web app for tracking work efficiency throughout the day.
+You log sessions, rate them when done – the app shows when you work best.

-## Co robi
+## Features

-- **Sesje** – uruchamiasz timer (np.
-60 min), po zakończeniu oceniasz sesję suwakami: energia, skupienie, nastrój, stres, wynik.
-- **Lista wpisów** – wszystkie sesje w jednym miejscu, możesz usuwać wybrane.
-- **Wykres** – efektywność w czasie, dzień po dniu, z płynną linią łączącą punkty.
+- **Sessions** – Start a timer (e.g. 60 min), rate the session afterwards with sliders: energy, focus, mood, stress, result.
+- **Saved check-ins** – All sessions in one list, with bulk delete.
+- **Hourly efficiency chart** – Efficiency over time, day by day, with a smooth line connecting data points.
-- **Your Insights** – najlepsze godziny do pracy, rekomendacja oraz chronotyp (Lion / Bear / Wolf / Dolphin).
+- **Your Insights** – Best hours to work, personalized recommendation, and chronotype (Lion / Bear / Wolf / Dolphin).

-## Nagłówek

-Tytuł i podtytuł są edytowalne (domyślnie: „Productivity Tracker” i „Jakub Strzemieczny”).
-Kliknij ikonę ołówka, zmień tekst i zapisz.

-## Design
+## Customizable header

-Ciemny motyw, półprzezroczyste karty, responsywny układ – na telefonie sekcje układają się jedna pod drugą.
+Title and subtitle are editable (default: "Productivity Tracker" and your name).
+Edit and save to personalize.

-## Dane
+## Data

-Wszystko zapisuje się lokalnie w przeglądarce.
-Brak konta, brak serwera – działa offline po pierwszym załadowaniu.
+All data is stored locally in the browser.
+No account, no backend – works offline after first load.